 360VR Cricket World Cup

 The team at M7 Virtual were very excited to be commissioned to produce a 360 video experience for the International Cricket Council (ICC) and Cricket World Cup (CWC).
-We were glad to be working alongside the team at Red Sky at Night Events.
+We were also pleased to be working alongside the team at Red Sky at Night Events.
 The brief was to create an immersive dome experience to be displayed at the various stadiums hosting the CWC this year across the U.K.

 ICC and CWC wanted viewers of the experience to feel what it would be like to ‘face the pace’ of a world class bowler.
 During the pre-production phase we brainstormed various different ways that this could be achieved.
 We quickly ruled out the option of filming as a live action piece as it was not be feasible to fill a stadium with fans for a fictional match.
 So we discussed the possibility of filming the players against an empty stadium!
 We would then revisit the same positions on a match day to capture crowd plates.
 The two images would then be composited together to create the illusion of a match day experience.
 After carrying out tests, we determined this would be the most suitable method to produce this experience.